juandarr/juandarr.github.io/README.md

 ## Color palette

 Here is the chosen color palette.
 It uses teal as the base color.
 Its complementary color (orange) is part of the set.
-Purple and yellow in its variation are part of the palette too.
+Purple and yellow in its variations are part of the palette too.

 #####  Color Palette by Paletton.com
 #####  Palette URL: http://paletton.com/#uid=43h1j0kw0DljNJppqFjD8szFqmi